-I am so excited to feature this fun fall wedding today!!
+I am so excited to feature this fun autumn themed southern wedding today!!
 Amanda and Jonathon were married over Thanksgiving weekend 2009- what a great way to bring families together to celebrate!
 I just love their fall color scheme and the flowers are so gorgeous!
 Amanda had to think outside the box with her wedding planning since she lived out of town and she chose an uncommon venue to save money.
 Hope you enjoy this installment of the Budget Savvy Wedding of the Week!

 What was your budget?

 Our original budget was $7,500, but we did go over by $1500 due to food costs.
 We based our food numbers for the reception by the number of RSVP cards we received back.
 Since we were married on a Holiday weekend we had a good number of people RSVP for the wedding and then were unable to come.
 We upped our food numbers to make sure we did not run out, but we had more than enough!

 BUDGET BREAKDOWN- (Approximate)

 Wedding Dress & Veil – $800

 Linens & Chairs – $1300